 Admittedly, there are some genuine laughs to be had in the movie's more surreal moments.
 The final musical moment of the movie, set to the tune of Hair's "Aquarius", is certainly funny.
 If the filmmakers had gone further out like this in more scenes it could have been better.

 Despite my lack of enthusiasm for this movie, I still remain a fan of Carrell.
 I just hope that for his next outing he's able to raise the bar a notch or two.

 Steve Carrell and Paul Rudd in The 40 Year Old Virgin.

-This film works great as a bunch of sketches.
+This film works great as a series of sketches.
 My favorite scene is when Andy is talking to a co-worker about what they did on their weekend.
-The co-worker says that he saw a woman have sex with a horse.
+The co-worker says that he saw a woman having sex with a horse.
 Andy says that he tried to make an egg salad sandwich but decided not to.

 Another good scene is when two of Andy's friends are playing a video game while they verbally play another game called "You know how I know that you're gay?"
 It basically calls for each person to insult the other with gay jokes such as, "You know how I know you're gay?
 Because you macraméd yourself a pair of jean shorts."

 As a feature length film this movie does not work quite as well.
 The only plot is that this guy will at one point in the movie lose his virginity.
 There are however, some laughs to be found on the way to that, ooh dare I write it, climax.

 Seth Rogen in The 40 Year Old Virgin.

 Both my brothers are too harsh on this movie.
 I really enjoyed it.
 Sure it has plenty of sophomoric humor and bathroom jokes, but fortunately it's good sophomoric humor and relatively funny bathroom jokes.
 What makes it really work though is the title character and the winning performance by Carell.
 After this and Little Miss Sunshine it is clear that he is one of the most talented comic actors working in movies today.